deaktator/deaktator.github.io/_posts/2016-02-12-poisson-binomial-revisited.md

 loops* rather than functional constructs like [folds](https://en.wikipedia.org/wiki/Fold_%28higher-order_function%29).
 The purpose was speed and correctness over conciseness and elegance.
 This choice stems from the `pmf` algorithm's runtime and space requirements: $$ O\left( { n }^{ 2 } \right) $$ and $$ O\left( n \right) $$, respectively.

+The memory that is allocated contains the PMF are the end of the algorithm.
+Thus, no auxiliary space is necessary and the algorithm is optimally space efficient.

 Another comment.
 The runtime for computing the full [PMF](https://en.wikipedia.org/wiki/Probability_mass_function) is indeed $$ O\left( { n }^{ 2 } \right) $$, but if we just want to know the probabilities for the first $$ k $$ successes,